SunlayGGX/Storm/README.md

 - **Storm-Input**: This module is for managing inputs, bindings and their callback.
 - **Storm-Loader**: This module's purpose is to load external object like meshes.
 - **Storm-Logger**: This module is for logging.
 - **Storm-Misc**: This module is intended to gather module manager helper that shouldn't be made into helpers since they are Storm project implementation related but cannot be put into any other modules.
-Example are the RandomManager (that should be deterministic), the TimeManager (that should be compliant with Storm simulator), the AsyncManager (that is intended to be executed in the main Simulation loop like Unreal's Async method), ... .
+Example are the RandomManager (that should be deterministic), the TimeManager (that should be compliant with Storm simulator), the ThreadManager (that is intended to be executed in the main Simulation loop like Unreal's Async method), ... .
 - **Storm-ModelBase**: This module is the base for each modules.
-It ontains everything that could be used to bind the modules together without the need to reference each other.
+It contains everything that could be used to bind the modules together without the need to reference each other.
 - **Storm-Physics**: This module is responsible for initializing and managing Physics computations.
 - **Storm-Profiler**: This module is to allow getting some profiling data.
 This does not intend to replace the Visual Studio buit-in tool or any other external library, but just a way to register times, speed, ... and display it inside the Storm application UI or logging it.
-- **Storm-Space**: This module is where we implement the space vicualisation of the domain.
+- **Storm-Space**: This module is where we implement the space visualisation of the domain.
 Be it Voxels, Grids, octree, ...
 This is where we compute and store element for a fast neighborhood search.
 - **Storm-Simulator**: This module is where the Simulation classes would be.
 It is responsible to handle SPH.
 - **Storm-Windows**: This module is responsible for managing the Windows and everything related to it.